Flanker-E/All_In_One_Outdoor_Sports_Comupter/README.md

 line 526 change to -> #define LV_USE_THEME_BASIC 0
 line 529 change to -> #define LV_USE_THEME_MONO 0

+### configure TFT_eSPI/User_Setup.h
+comment line 168-170
+uncomment line 205-210 and 223

+## How to get simulator work on Windows
+Clone project.
+Open project with Vscode, wait for PlatformIO to configure the project.
+Download Visual Studio 2019.(can't work with 2022)
+Install module: C++ desktop(click on MSVC v142-VS 2019) and .NET desktop.
+Open the .sln file, select x86 Debug and run.
+Then the simulator should can work.

 ## How to get simulator work on MacOS
 todo
+some basic function don't work under Mac c++ env.